 J R Chalmers Trophy

-The J R Chalmers Trophy will be a Grand Prix competition involving, where possible, all of the major weekend chess congresses in the TAFCA area, plus the TAFCA League & the TAFCA Allegro Individual championship.
+The J R Chalmers Trophy will be a Grand Prix competition involving, where possible, all of the major weekend chess congresses in the TAFCA area, plus the TAFCA League & the TAFCA Allegro Individual championships.
 The weekend chess congresses organised within the TAFCA area, but not run by TAFCA, represent the wide area of influence over the years that Jim Chalmers had in his role as promoter, organiser and in his long standing position as TAFCA President.

 All the rules of this event must not add anything to the burden of weekend congress events and their organisers.